Running Hugging Face models

 • Enable “Increase shared memory size”, without setting a specific value

 Do not set memory or CPU requests or limits.
-Anyway, each node will only accomodate a single container, since the GPU is not shared.
+Anyway, each node will only accommodate a single container, since the GPU is not shared.

 Create a code env